bstarynk/misc-basile/README.md

   millions).
 It works by generating some pseudo-random C file, compiling it into a plugin, which is later dlopen-ed, and repeat.

+* `forniklas.c` is a trivial C program generating then using one single plugin in C. Read its comments for more details.

 * `redis-scan.c` is a program which scans all the keys in a REDIS database (see http://redis.io/ for more) and prints them on stdout.